tnwei/dotfiles/README.md

 For reference when setting up a new system:

-ranger, htop, neofetch, miniconda3, vim, zathura, regolith linux stack (easy way to have i3-gaps, dwm, drun), pywal, tldr, dtrx (only up to Ubuntu 18), heroku CLI
+ranger, htop, neofetch, miniconda3, vim, zathura, regolith linux stack (easy way to have i3-gaps, dwm, drun), pywal, tldr, dtrx (only up to Ubuntu 18), heroku CLI, ripgrep, fzf